TheRaphael0000/tahm-ken.ch/README.md

 **Optional API keys**.
 These require manual steps on the given website.
 You can skip those for most cases!

 -   `riot_api_key` : for the League profiles inspections, https://developer.riotgames.com/
--   `ipinfo_token` : to select the default server, https://ipinfo.io/
 -   `discord_bot_token` : for the discord communities, https://discord.com/developers/applications

 ### Update caches